ssx/spreadform/README.md

  * Spreadform is serverless (using Google Cloud Functions, Pubsub and Sheets)
  * It's likely to cost you nothing to run on the GCP free tier for several thousand submissions
- * If you're using this in UK Governmont, you can use Gov.uk Notify (see [form/index.js](https://github.com/davidcarboni/spreadform/blob/notify/form/index.js#L62) in the "notify" branch)
+ * If you're using this in UK Government, you can use Gov.uk Notify (see [form/index.js](https://github.com/davidcarboni/spreadform/blob/notify/form/index.js#L62) in the "notify" branch)